-With a band as legendary as the Eagles, there are always going to be some insane stories.
+With a band as legendary as the Eagles, there will always be some insane stories.
 One great early one was how their first album cover came about.
-They were on a photoshoot at Joshua Tree National Park and saw an eagle in the sky.
+On a photoshoot at Joshua Tree National Park, they saw an eagle in the sky.

 They took it as a sign, and the rest of the band demanded that Glenn Fry had a look.
 Fry was relieving himself at the time and was also high.
-He tripped over his pants and ended up falling down some rocks as he tried to see the eagle.
+He tripped over his pants and fell some rocks as he tried to see the eagle.
 The band took the idea of the eagle over the desert and used it for cover.

-With their increase in popularity, the band also increasingly led the rock ‘n’ roll lifestyle.
+With their increased popularity, the band also increasingly led the rock ‘n’ roll lifestyle.
 They decided to organize a party after each gig in a hotel suite.
 They even dubbed it the “third encore” with a long list of invitees.

 They worked out those guests in a curious way as every band member was given buttons that they could hand out to anyone they wanted to come.
 The only rule they had that “no weirdos,” but you can imagine the amount of partying they were doing.

-Both the Eagles and Black Sabbath shared the same studio, and you’d probably assume that the Californian country-rockers would be quite tame compared to the legendary Black Sabbath.
+The Eagles and Black Sabbath shared the same studio, and you’d probably assume that the Californian country-rockers would be pretty tame compared to the legendary Black Sabbath.
 In reality, the opposite was true.

 It seems like the Eagles partied hard wherever they were.
 This is proven by an anecdote from Back Sabbath’s bassist, Geezer Butler.
-He mentioned that his band had to scrape cocaine out of the mixing board, left behind by the Eagles, before starting.
+Before starting, he mentioned that his band had to scrape cocaine out of the mixing board, left behind by the Eagles.

 The year was 1974, and the band wanted to take a break from touring and decided to fly off to the Bahamas.
-In a fairly stupid move, the band tried to take plenty of drugs with them, mainly consisting of both marijuana and Valium.
+In a reasonably stupid move, the band tried to take plenty of drugs, mainly marijuana and Valium.

-The customs officers quickly found the drugs, and the band were facing jail time.
+The customs officers quickly found the drugs, and the band faced jail time.
 That was until their manager Irving Azoff saved the say.
 No one knows for sure what he said to the officers, but the man himself said he just guilt-tripped them into letting them go, drugs intact.